-Trump was asked to appear on ‘SNL,’ Baldwin says
+Alec Baldwin says Trump was asked to appear on ‘SNL’ but ‘didn’t show up’ - amNewYork

 It could have been the Trump vs. Trump comedy smackdown of the year.

-Alec Baldwin said the president was invited to appear on an episode of “Saturday Night Live” this season, according to a clip from “The Ellen DeGeneres Show,” obtained by Entertainment Weekly.
-Baldwin is a scheduled guest on Wednesday’s episode of the pretaped show.
+Alec Baldwin said the president was invited to appear on an episode of “Saturday Night Live” this season, according to a clip from “The Ellen DeGeneres Show.”
+Baldwin was a scheduled guest on Wednesday’s episode of the pretaped show.

 The Trump impressionist told DeGeneres he couldn’t imagine what it would be like to run into the president now, after portraying him more than a dozen times on the late-night comedy show since his first performance with Kate McKinnon on Oct.
 2, 2016.